 Identify Your Biggest Time-Wasting Apps

-Some apps are designed to keep you engaged for long periods.
+Certain apps are made to keep you entertained throughout long durations.
 Common examples include:

 - TikTok